-Effective July 1, 2009, the District entered into a new agreement with Brightbill Transportation, Inc. (Brightbill) for the transportation of students residing within the District.
-The new agreement expires on June 30, 2019.
-Current-year expenditures for basic transportation amounted to approximately \$2.5 million with pricing for subsequent years to increase by the Pennsylvania Department of Education transportation-cost index, but not less than 2.5%.
+Effective July 1, 2009, the District entered into an agreement with Brightbill Transportation, Inc. (Brightbill) for the transportation of students residing within the District.
+The agreement expires on June 30, 2019.
+Current-year expenditures for basic transportation amounted to approximately \$3.0 million with pricing for subsequent years to increase by the Pennsylvania Department of Education transportation-cost index, but not less than 2.5%.